voteliquid/sf-legislation/json/readme.md

-# San Francisco Board of Supervisors agendas

-These are parsed json of the [SF Board of Supervisors meetings](http://sfbos.org/meetings/42).
+These are parsed json of the [SF Board of Supervisors agenda pdfs](../pdfs).